World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 LAKE RRAO

 It's tree heaven, of course--like the Olympic rainforest or the Redwood Coast.
-But the biggest groves her are taller than any on Earth.
+But the biggest groves here are taller than any on Earth.
 The gravity's lower, of course, so trees don't work as hard to raise water to their crowns.
 And wind-shear forces are less: the air's thinner, and the walls shelter the valley from extreme winds.
-The result: while redwoods can reach 115 m (380'), some giants in the Rrao groves approach 140 m (460').
-The average is only half that, but these are gigantic forests.
+The result: while redwoods can reach 115 m (380'), some giants in the Rrao groves are 140-150 m (nearly 500').
+The average is only half that, but these are unquestionably gigantic forests.

-Thotters and elaffes rarely become close friends, due more to their difference in speed than size or temperament: a thotter's metabolism, perceptions and speech all flow four to five times faster as an elaffe's; they hate to sit around for answers.
+Thotters and elaffes rarely become close friends.
+It's not the size difference, or that their temperaments clash; it's speed.
+A thotter's metabolism, perceptions and speech all flow four to five times faster as an elaffe's; and they hate to sit around for answers.
 Still, the two species trade extensively.

 THE YOOF RANGE